BorretSquared/Clash-Royale-Random/README.md

 # Clash-Royale-Random
-A Python Program Which Utilizes the Clash Royale API to Aquire Random Players + An Example Data Graph
+A Python Program Which Utilizes the Clash Royale API to Aquire Random Players + An Example Data Graph w/ Data Usage